Skip to main content

 • A student not being claimed on a parent’s tax return

-Students that have circumstances warranting a dependency override should contact the Office of Student Financial Assistance for assistance.
+Students that have circumstances that they believe warrant a dependency override should contact the Office of Student Financial Assistance for more information.

 Changes in Educational Expenses (Cost of Attendance)